-Leadership in the workplace is presented in the degrees in Business Administration, English, History, Liberal Studies (leading to a California Multiple Subject Credential), Music, Psychology, and Public Policy; a minor in Bible and Theology is available.
+Leadership in the workplace is presented in the degrees in Business Administration, English, History, Liberal Studies (leading to a California Multiple Subject Credential), Math, Music, Psychology, and Public Policy; a minor in Bible and Theology is available.

-The School of Professional Studies offers Bachelor of Science degrees in Christian Leadership, Counseling Psychology, or Business Administration, as well as a Post-Baccalaureate Certificate (Credentials with Character) leading to a California Multiple Subject Credential.
+The School of Professional Studies offers Bachelor of Science degrees in Christian Leadership, Psychology, Organizational Leadership, or Business Administration.
 See the section, "School of Professional Studies" in this catalog.